Oilers now face different proposition in negotiating Stuart Skinner's next deal

 2024 Stanley Cup Final - Game Seven / Elsa/GettyImages

-Stuart Skinner has decided to change agents, significant in the respect that he has only just complete the first season of his current three-year, $7.8 million deal with the Edmonton Oilers.
+Stuart Skinner has decided to change agents, significant in the respect that he has only just completed the first season of his current three-year, $7.8 million deal with the Edmonton Oilers.
 The move was confirmed on social media by Ray Petkau of Alpha Hockey, the agency which has replaced J.P.
 Barry as the goalie's representation.

 Of note, one of Petkau's other client's is fellow NHL goalie Connor Hellebuyck.
 The Winnipeg Jets' netminder is a four-time All-Star, who this past season won his second Vezina Trophy and first William M. Jennings Trophy.